JuanPabloDiaz/doc/_posts/platzi/2023-11-15-ecommerce-react-vite-tailwind.md

 export default App;
 ```

+> The code use the useAuth hook from auth context that returns the current user.
+If the user is null or undefined, it means that the user is not authenticated.

 ## 35. Add Product to Cart From `ProductDetail` page (or any page)

 To use the `addProductToCart` function in your `ProductDetail` page, you need to move this function to the context so that it can be shared between different components.
 Here's how you can do it: